 Check out our guide to our favorite cathedrals in Kiev.

 Ukraine’s Big Mama

-Called the Motherland Statue or the Rodina Mat, this impressive structure towers over a must-see museum for the Great Patriotic War (we know it as World War II).
+Called the Motherland Monument or the Rodina Mat, this impressive structure towers over a must-see museum for the Great Patriotic War (we know it as World War II).
 The statue and museum itself is quite representative of Ukrainian culture, plus the grounds surrounding the museum and statue are lovely to walk around; it's in a pretty picturesque portion of Kiev.
 We have detailed directions to the Rodina Mat here.

 Do Some Shopping